Respirology journal covers

 5.5 Other Committees

-1. Steering Committee: The Executive Committee empowers the Steering Committee to direct and conduct the general activities and business of the Society and to report its activity to the Executive Committee.
-The Steering Committee shall consist of the following members: the President, the Immediate Past President, the President-Elect/Secretary General, Treasurer, and the APSR Executive Manager as an ex-officio, non-voting member.
+2. Steering Committee: The Executive Committee empowers the Steering Committee to direct and conduct the general activities and business of the Society and to report its activity to the Executive Committee.
+The Steering Committee consists of the following members: President, Immediate Past President, President-Elect, Secretary General, Treasurer, and APSR Executive Manager as a non-voting member.

-2. Research Committee: The Research Committee shall supervise the scientific activities of the Society and promote research.
-The Committee may highlight and publicise specific areas of needed research, develop and recommend research awards and fellowships and develop application guidelines.
-The Chairperson of the Research Committee shall also serve on the Central Congress Committee.
-The Committee will advocate for funding of respiratory research in the region.
+3. Research Committee: The Research Committee supervises the scientific activities of the Society and promote research.
+The Committee may highlight and publicise specific areas of needed research, develop and recommend research awards and fellowships, and develop application guidelines.
+The Committee advocates for funding of respiratory research in the region.

-3. Education Committee: The Education Committee shall develop and oversee all educational activities of the Society apart from Annual Congresses, for which the Central Congress Committee is responsible.
-The Chairperson of the Education Committee shall serve on the Central Congress Committee.
-The Committee shall identify educational goals for the Society and develop a strategic plan for implementation.
-Educational activities shall be developed in close collaboration with the Assemblies and National Member Societies where appropriate.
-The Committee shall liaise with similar relevant committees of other international societies to develop collaborative educational programs.
-Proposals for educational activities from within the APSR shall be reviewed by the Committee.
+4. Education Committee: The Education Committee develops and oversee all educational activities of the APSR apart from its Congresses, for which the Central Congress Committee is responsible.
+The Committee provides input to identify educational goals for the APSR and develops a strategic plan for implementation.
+Educational activities are developed in close collaboration with the Assemblies and en bloc member societies where appropriate.
+The Committee liaises with similar relevant committees of other societies to develop collaborative educational programmes.
+Proposals for educational activities from within the APSR, such as ESAPs, are reviewed by the Committee.

-4. Strategic Planning Committee: The Strategic Planning Committee is part of the Executive Committee on an ex-officio basis.
-It shall consist of the President, Immediate Past-President and President-Elect together with members who can make a significant long-term contribution to the APSR.
-The committee shall advise the Executive Committee on matters affecting the long-term viability of the Society and its relationship with national and international societies.
-The Committee is responsible for developing initial Memoranda of Understanding for en bloc membership of potential Member Societies and renewing existing Memoranda.
+5. Strategic Planning Committee: The Strategic Planning Committee (SPC) is part of the Executive Committee.
+It consists of the President, Immediate Past President, President-Elect, Secretary General, and other members who can make a significant long-term contribution to the APSR.
+The SPC has the role of a think-tank at the senior and supervisory level of the APSR.
+Thus, the SPC is usually composed of invited committee members who were previous leaders of the APSR, to retain their invaluable wisdom and advice that would be most beneficial to the APSR.
+The SPC advises the Executive Committee on matters affecting the long-term viability of the Society and its relationship with national and international societies.
+The SPC is responsible for developing initial Memoranda of Understanding (MOU) for en bloc membership of potential en bloc member societies and renewing existing MOUs.

-6. Finance Committee: The Finance Committee shall be in charge of reviewing the proper financial conduct of the affairs of the Society and is also expected to promote fund-raising activities to contribute to the stability of the Society.
+8. Finance Committee: The Finance Committee is in charge of reviewing the proper financial conduct of the affairs of the Society and is also expected to promote fund-raising activities to contribute to the stability of the Society.

-5.5.2 Ad hoc Committees: Ad hoc committees can be appointed by the President, and reviewed annually by the Executive Committee, and carry out the tasks specified by the President.
+5.5.2 Ad hoc Committees: Ad hoc committees are appointed by the President and reviewed annually by the Executive Committee, to carry out the tasks specified by the President.

 5.6 The Asian Pacific Thoracic Association (APTA)

-5.6.1 The APSR is currently registered as APTA, a chartered organization (NPO) in Tokyo.
+5.6.1 The APSR is registered as APTA, a chartered organization (Non-Profit Organization – NPO) in Tokyo.

-5.6.2 The Board of Directors consists of the President, the Immediate Past President, the President-Elect, the Secretary General, the Treasurer, and elected members of the APSR.
+5.6.2 The Board of Directors consists of the APTA President, APSR President, Immediate Past APSR President, APSR President-Elect, APSR Treasurer, and other elected members of the APSR.

-5.6.3 The membership of the Board of Directors needs approval by the Executive Committee of the APSR.
+5.6.3 The membership of the Board of Directors is approved by the Executive Committee of the APSR.

-5.6.5 The APTA is responsible for auditing and submitting the annual financial report to the authorized public sector.
+5.6.5 The APTA is responsible for auditing and submitting the annual financial report to the authorized public authorities.

 Back to Top